ORGULLO LATINO

 Its popularity has also spread to the US, where it can be heard entertaining diners at restaurants and bars everywhere from LA to Miami.

-However, although mariachi is an incredibly popular genre (made more so by telenovelas) and can be studied at many schools and other learning institutions across the US, there is one thing some continue to struggle with: the distinctive mariachi yell known as the grito.
+However, although mariachi is an incredibly popular genre (made even more so by telenovelas) and can be studied at many schools and other learning institutions across the US, there is one thing some continue to struggle with: the distinctive mariachi yell known as the grito.

 To properly perform a grito, you must use the front of the diaphragm, full of gusto, and release anguish and joy from your soul.
 As you do this, it’s important not to feel embarrassed or self-conscious.
 A true grito involves giving it your all.